derek-young/redocean/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

 ### Environment Setup

-This project requires an OpenAI API key and PostgreSQL database for generating and storing embeddings.
-Create a `.env.local` file in the root directory with your configuration:
+This project requires defining two environment variabls: an OpenAI API key and PostgreSQL database URL.
+Create a `.env` file in the root directory with your configuration:

 ```bash
 # OpenAI API Key for generating embeddings